 Jenny Terry (she/her)

 Jenny is the Founder and Director of the RoSE Network.
-She is a teaching-focussed Lecturer (Assistant Professor) in the School of Psychology at the University of Sussex (UK), specialising in teaching research methods, statistics, and R. Jenny is coming to the end of her PhD, also at Sussex and under the guidance of Professor Andy Field.
+She is a Lecturer (Assistant Professor) in the School of Psychology at the University of Sussex (UK), specialising in teaching research methods, statistics, and R.

-For her PhD, Jenny initiated and ran the SMARVUS project, generating international multi-lab data to examine whether statistics and mathematics anxiety scales are measuring unique constructs.
-She is also interested in statistics education research more broadly, especially improving research methods in statistics education and R pedagogy.
+Jenny's recent research includes the SMARVUS project - a large, international, multi-lab study that examined whether popular statistics and mathematics anxiety measurement scales are measuring unique constructs (spoiler: they are, but it is complicated!).
+She is also interested in statistics education research more broadly, especially improving research methods in statistics education, and R pedagogy.

 Jenny was the first in her family to get an undergraduate degree, which she completed as a mature student and single parent.
-She has ADHD and hypermobile Ehlers Danlos Syndrome (EDS).
-Jenny makes these characteristics visible to raise awareness and contribute to normalising them in the academy and beyond.
+She has ADHD and hypermobile Ehlers Danlos Syndrome (EDS) and makes these characteristics visible to raise awareness and contribute to normalising them in the academy and beyond.

 Megan Barnard (she/her)